s-sajid-ali/xwp/README.md

 #### In Progress :
 - Fractional Fourier Transform based wave propagation.

-These propagators are tested for various regimes to glean their limits of validity.
+#### Note:
+All physical quantities have SI units.
+The spectral propagators are fast while the implementation of finite difference wave propagation is just for proof of concept purposes and is not optimized (or parallelized).